creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 * The aim of this paper is to take into account several types of inputs (which are referred to as _channels_ in the paper) for a better joint analysis.
 * They proposed a novel multi-channel stochastic generative model.
-* Their proposed method can have applications for a generic data fusion technique.
+* Their proposed method can have applications for generic data fusion techniques.

 # Introduction